bhadrinath95/countries/README.md

 • generate_countries<br />
 • generate_states and<br />
 • generate_cities<br /><br />
-o Created Django static pages to list<br />
+o Created Django web pages to list<br />
 • Countries in the world<br />
 • States of the selected country and<br />
 • Cities of the selected state<br /><br />